selwynpolit/d9book/book/twig.md

 The field in the contract node is called `field_sf_contract_ref`.
 The field in the referenced entity is called field_contract_overview.
 Notice how with the `node.` style, you must specify `.value` at the end.

-Here is an example of a taxonomy term.
+Here is an example of a taxonomy term where the title of the term will be displayed.

 ```twig
 {% raw %}<pre>